 Scott grinned at her.
 "Okay, sassy-pants.
-I'm a specialised soldier in an inter-universal task force that's assigned to intercede in universes with major problems by assisting those closest to the events.
-As an integrationist, I have been trained to become a part of their lives in order to maintain maximum efficiency in my intervention while still being invisible, or at least inexplicable, to outside observers.
+I'm a soldier in a special forces branch that's assigned to intercede in universes that have major problems by assisting those closest to the events.
+As an integrationist, I have been trained to become a part of their lives in order to maintain maximum efficiency while still being invisible, or at least inexplicable, to outside observers.
 That's why I was at Hogwarts, that's why I'm still here now.
-I go where Harry goes, I do whatever I can to assist him."
+I go where Harry goes, I do whatever I can to help him."

 That was much easier to answer.
 "Because you're my friend.
 You asked for my help and I wasn't going to leave you there."